Git repositories and Python

 Pip and Git repositories

-Private PyPI mirrors are not supported.
+Private PyPI repos and file:// URLs are not supported.

 To scan Pip Projects, Snyk analyzes your requirements.txt files using native pip tooling in an isolated Linux environment.